EmDeeSwan/gipsresources/content/GIPS Conferences/2024/GIPS Help Desk 2024.md

 > [!QUESTION]
 >
-> If you have the situation where Real Estate accounts are each in a single account Composite, the Composites being individually defined by strategy and vintage year.
+> If you have the situation where Real Estate accounts are each in a single account Composite, the Composites being individually defined by strategy and [[vintage year]].
 Is it appropriate that those accounts can also belong to another Composite, defined by Strategy, but not vintage year – even though the accounts have different vintage years?

 > [!ANSWER]
 >